narcan-zz/api-tools/GA Management Magic/README.md

 GA Management Magic
 ---------

 The Google Analytics Management API can be accessed through a Google Sheet to list and update settings data in a tabular format.
-This application lists management entities from Google Analytics into your sheet, and allows you to update Google Analytics settings based on edits or additions you've made in your sheet.
+This application lists management entities from Google Analytics into your sheet, and allows you to update settings based on edits or additions in your sheet.
 ---------
 ##Working with Custom Dimensions in Google Sheets
 ####Listing Custom Dimensions